 There will be a total of 5 exams for the course.
 There will be 4-unit exams and 1 cumulative final exam during the semester.
 To respect universal design in educational efforts, exams will not be timed.
-Because of the length and depth of these exams, they will be open book and no proctor will be needed, however, a Yuja recording of you completing the exam is required.
+Because of the length and depth of these exams, they will be open book and no proctor will be needed.
 You will be expected to complete these exams individually and if it is discovered that students have provided information to one another, posted the questions (or any course content) online, or in some other manner of distributing content (social media, text/cell phone) a zero will immediately be given for the exam.
 Academic honesty is crucial for learning.
 No exam submissions will be accepted after the due date.
 Each exam is worth 100 points.